Health Insurance in Christchurch

 AIA Health Insurance

 AIA (formerly Sovereign) maintains strong Christchurch market presence with comprehensive coverage options competitive with market leaders.
 Their Christchurch specialist network covers all major medical disciplines, with good relationships across the city's private hospital infrastructure.
-AIA's cancer support programs provide additional benefits and care coordination for policyholders facing cancer diagnoses, valuable given Christchurch Hospital's comprehensive oncology services and regional role.
+AIA's cancer support programmes provide additional benefits and care coordination for policyholders facing cancer diagnoses, valuable given Christchurch Hospital's comprehensive oncology services and regional role.

 Accuro and UniMed